Updated March 2019

 Starting with the most basic staple of baby clothing: the onesie (did you know?
 Gerber has a trademark on the word “onesie,” so every brand that is not Gerber calls them “bodysuits”).
 The beauty of a onesie is that it snaps at the crotch, thereby preventing it from hiking up and exposing sweet, kissable baby bellies to the cold.

 Onesies are perfect for day-to-day wear.
+They come in tank top, short sleeve and long sleeve versions, so get what’s appropriate for your weather.
 You should have at least 5-7 onesies for each stage of development (NB, 0-3, 3-6).
 You can buy them in 3 and 5-packs, and they’re not terribly expensive, so stock up.

 A variation of the aforementioned: The **Footed Onesie**